 The biggest changes about the Robot are that you have no heart containers and you never will be able to acquire any.
 Picking up heart containers gives you currency, and the Master Rounds at the end of bosses gives you armor.

-You need to play even more defensive as it will be very hard to replenish your heart shells.
+You need to play even more defensive as it will be very hard to replenish your health.
 There are a few items that can greatly help though if you are lucky and find them.
-Of course use blanks and other defensive items often.
+Of course, use blanks and other defensive items often.

 What Is Your Favorite Enter the Gungeon Character?

 Remember to Focus on Survival

 Lastly, I want to restate again that this is a game of survival.
 You need to do everything possible to make this easier.
 Keep practicing floors and learning what enemies do and learn to play the characters.
 You will eventually beat the game.